-Every household in the world relies on a variety of electrical components to function.
+Every household in the world relies on a variety of electric components to function.
 However, many people have little understanding of what these are, how they work and what their function is.

-It’s important that you at least have some basic knowledge about the electricity in your household.
-You’d be surprised how often this will come in handy, and it may even help keep you safe in an electrical emergency one day.
+It’s important that you at least have some electrical installation basics knowledge in your household.
+You’d be surprised how often this will come in handy, and it may even help keep you safe in an emergency one day.

-Your home’s electrics are important, so when it comes time hire an electrician, you need to find the right person for the job.
+Your home’s electrics are important, so when it comes time hire an electrical service, you need to find the right person for the job.

 It doesn’t matter if it’s a small repair or a major extension, getting the job done right will mean all work is completed safely and accurately, and you won’t have to worry about asking for a second call out.

-No matter how big or small the job at hand, when it comes to electrical installation, maintenance, inspections and repairs, it is important to work with a trusted electrician.
+No matter how big or small the job at hand, when it comes to electrical installation basics, maintenance, inspections and repairs, it is important to work with a trusted provider.

-Understanding The Basic Electrical Parts and Components In Your Home
+Understanding The Electrical Installation Basics and Components In Your Home

-Understanding the basic electrical parts and components in your home is very important.
+Understanding the basic electric parts and components in your home is very important.
 Let’s take a look at what the meter box, circuits, fuse board and breakers do and how they work.

 The Meter Box

-When electricity is delivered to your home, it first goes through your electrical meter box.
+When electricity is delivered to your home, it first goes through your electric meter box.
 This is what measures how many units of energy your household uses.

 This is measured in kWh – kilowatt hours – and is what your energy provider uses to determine how much power you used during your billing cycle (and hence how much you will be charged).